First Book Canada

 About First Book Canada:

-First Book Canada is a top-rated 5-star charity with high demonstrated impact.
-It is financially transparent, has overhead spending within Ci's reasonable range, and has excellent reporting of its results for donors.
+First Book Canada is a top-rated 5-star charity with High impact.
+It has an A- results reporting score, which is above average.
+Its overhead spending is within Ci’s reasonable range, and it has reserve funds to cover program costs for 1 month.

 My anchor